Gemfile of dreams: the libraries we use to build Rails apps

 Authentication and authorization

-Most of the applications I’ve worked on in the past five years have had this line in their Gemfile:
+Most of the applications I’ve worked on in the past ten years have had this line in their Gemfile:

-Let’s skip the whole category of OAuth-driven authentication solutions (this question deserves its own post) and switch to authorization.
+We’ll skip the whole category of OAuth-driven authentication solutions (just go to Omniauth) and switch to authorization.

 Wait, what?
 Isn’t that the same thing?
 Not at all.
 The fundamental difference comes down to the questions we’re answering.
 Authentication answers ”Who’s there?”, while authorization answers ”Am I allowed to do that?”.
 Thus, authorization deals with roles and permissions.

 Authorization itself could be split into two components: an authorization model and authorization (enforcement) layer.
 The former represents the business logic behind permissions (whether you use roles, granular permissions, or whatever).
-The latter one, the authorization layer, defines how to apply the authorization rules.
+The latter, the authorization layer, defines how to apply the authorization rules.

 HTML views